ni/nimble/packages/blazor-workspace/NimbleBlazor/CONTRIBUTING.md

 In Visual Studio, run the `Demo.Server`, `Demo.Client`, or `Demo.Hybrid` projects to see the Blazor demo apps.

+Note: If you get an error stating "Failed to launch debug adapter" / "Unable to launch browser" when debugging `Demo.Client`, ensure that Microsoft Edge is the browser being used (dropdown menu from the Run button).

 ### Mac / Visual Studio Code
 Install [Visual Studio Code](https://code.visualstudio.com/), and install the suggested extensions that appear once you open the NimbleBlazor project folders.